-In the first section, there will be or three short texts about an everyday topic.
+In the first section, there will be two or three short texts about an everyday topic.

 The second section will consist of two short texts about topics that are workplace related.
 This may include applying for jobs, pay conditions and staff training.

 The third and final section is again a topic of general interest.
 However it is slightly more difficult, longer and complex reading than the first two sections!

 Check out these General reading sample tasks.

 Practising for your reading exam doesn’t mean you have to sit down with a big English coursework book.
 You can make it fun!
 Read magazines, books and online new sites and journals that you find interesting.
 Everest language school has tonnes of IELTS blogs you can read and also comment on if you have any questions or just need advice on the exam!

 Dublin has two test centres.
 You can take the exam in CES or UCD or with Mobile Testing Solutions.
 Just make sure to register and check out which dates they are on.
 The cost of sitting the exam is €200.